intenus/sdks/IGS-RFC.md

 ### For Solvers

 1. **Parse IGS Intent**: Understand the operation, constraints, and preferences.
-2. **Generate Solution**: Create a PTB that satisfies the constraints.
+2. **Generate Solution**: Create a Tx that satisfies the constraints.
 3. **Calculate Surplus**: Compare the outcome against the `expected_outcome`.
 4. **Submit IGS Solution**: Format the solution with a compliance score.